-Postal Service Mail Operators with little to no experience tend to make between $32510 and $52510 while the more experienced ones make over $56800 per year.
+Postal Service Mail Machine Operators with little to no experience tend to make between $35230 and $38180 while the more experienced ones can earn over $60100 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Postal Service Mail Operator is to move to a higher paying state like VI.
-Right now, the highest paying states for Postal Service Mail Operators are VI, ID, HI, CT and DC.
+One of the easiest ways to increase your salary as a Postal Service Mail Sorter, Processor and Processing Machine Operator is to move to a higher paying state like DE.
+Right now, the highest paying states for Postal Service Mail Machine Operators are DE, VT, DC, ID and CT.

-However a higher pay at VI doesn’t guarantee that you will make more because the living expenses at VI might be 2x higher than where you are currently at now.
+However, a higher pay at DE doesn’t guarantee that you will make more because the living expenses at DE might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Postal Service Mail Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postal Service Mail Sorter, Processor and Processing Machine Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Postal Service Mail Operators what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Postal Service Mail Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.